caljoseph/llm-sentiment-analyzer/README.md

 - Anthropic models: `anthropic/claude-3-haiku-20240307`, `anthropic/claude-3-5-sonnet-20240620`, etc.
 - Other providers such as Google, X, and Huggingface (provided you have a valid key to your environment)
 - Local models via vLLM: Any model loaded in vLLM with OpenAI API compatibility

+### Vision Models

+For image inputs, you need to use a vision-capable model such as:

+- `claude-3-7-sonnet-latest`
+- `claude-3-7-opus-latest`
+- `gpt-4o`

+The library automatically checks if a model supports vision capabilities when using image inputs.